 Another important property of DrusillaSelect is that it gives a small maximum error compared to QDAFN.
-Figure 4 shows the maximum error of each approach as the number of points scanned increase on the covertype dataset.
+Figure 5 shows the maximum error of each approach as the number of points scanned increase on the covertype dataset.
 For QDAFN, we have swept with l = m from l = 20 to l = 250, and for DrusillaSelect, we have set m = l/3 and swept l from 6 to 60.

 Our experimental results have shown that DrusillaSelect gives excellent approximation while only needing to scan few points.
-Whereas QDAFN seems to perform poorly in high-dimensional settings where the data lie on a lowdimensional manifold (because projection bases are random), DrusillaSelect effectively captures the low-dimensional structure with few projection bases.
+Whereas QDAFN seems to perform poorly in high-dimensional settings where the data lie on a lowdimensional manifold (because projection bases are random) and the tree-based algorithms also suffer in high-dimensional settings, DrusillaSelect effectively captures the low-dimensional structure and exploits the furthest neighbor search problem's properties with few projection bases.